-13 ADDITIONS TO THE RESERVE
+11. ADDITIONS TO THE RESERVE

-Additions to the Reserve will be determined at the discretion of the full Council on a case-by-case basis.
-There is no automatic requirement for proceeds from future Wanaka asset sales to be allocated to the reserve.
+Any proceeds from the sale of remaining Scurr Heights land will be allocated to the Reserve.
+For all other asset sales within the Wānaka-Upper Clutha Ward, additions to the Reserve will be determined at the discretion of the full Council on a case-by-case basis.
+There is no automatic requirement for proceeds from future Wānaka asset sales to be allocated to the reserve.
 Instead, Council will assess each opportunity based on strategic priorities, financial sustainability, and community needs before deciding whether to direct funds into the Reserve.

-14. COMMUNITY SUBMISSION PROCESS
+12. COMMUNITY SUBMISSION PROCESS

-Community groups in the Wānaka-Upper Clutha Ward can submit projects for consideration under the WASR through the Queenstown Lakes District Council's (QLDC) Annual Plan (AP) or Long-Term Plan (LTP) processes.
+Community groups in the Wānaka-Upper Clutha Ward can submit projects for consideration under the WASR through the Queenstown Lakes District Council's (QLDC) Annual Plan (AP) or Long-Term Plan (LTP) processes, with an additional role for the WUCCB to review and support community-led proposals.
 The following outlines the steps to participate:

-- 1. Understand the Process Timeline: - Annual Plan (AP): Submissions typically open in early March and close in early April, with hearings held in May and the final plan adopted by June. - Long-Term Plan (LTP): Prepared every three years, the LTP involves extensive community consultation, public hearings, and deliberations before adoption. - 2.
-Prepare a Submission: - Submissions must clearly outline the project's purpose, benefits, and alignment with community wellbeing outcomes. - Include relevant evidence, examples, and co-funding opportunities where applicable.
+1. Understand the Process Timeline:

+- Annual Plan (AP): Submissions typically open in early March and close in early April, with hearings held in May and the final plan adopted by June. - Long-Term Plan (LTP): Prepared every three years, the LTP involves extensive community consultation, public hearings, and deliberations before adoption. - WASR Fund-Specific Process: To be considered for funding through the WASR Fund, projects must be raised before 1st October each year.